Laura Spelman Rockefeller: Personal life and career

 Throughout their lives, the Rockefeller family continued to donate ten percent of their income to charity, including substantial donations to Spelman College, founded to educate Black women.
-Laura Spelman Rockefeller died on March 12, 1915, at age 75 of a heart attack, at the family estate Kykuit in Pocantico Hills, New York.
+Laura Spelman Rockefeller died on March 12, 1915, at 75 of a heart attack, at the family estate Kykuit in Pocantico Hills, New York near the Hudson River.

 Legacy

 John D. Rockefeller established the Laura Spelman Rockefeller Memorial Fund.
-He donated large amounts to it and it funded charitable organizations and then shifted focus to social sciences funding.
+He donated large amounts to the fund and charitable organizations then shifted his focus to giving to social sciences.